lengvietcuong/typeometer-python/README.md

-# Typeometer - Typing Speed Test
+# Typeometer - Typing Test
 A Python program that measures your typing speed and accuracy.

 ---